dayuyang1999/Personal_Website/content/post/TemporalProcess/index.md

 # Definition of Hawkes Process

 Suppose we have a counting process whose `intensity function` at time t depends on 2 part of random inputs.
-(Note: For Possion Process, intensity function is a contant at time t;)
+(Note: For Possion Process, intensity function is a contant at time t)
 - now (1 term)
 - history (not just 1 term)